 The following posting regulations are intended to protect campus facilities and improve University aesthetics.
 Postings not in accordance with the regulations will be removed and discarded.
 Failure to adhere to the regulations may result in a conduct code violation for students and student organizations.
 Academic and administrative unit violations will be reported to the appropriate administrator.
-Non-University violators will be reported to the Department of Public Safety and may be banned from accessing campus facilities and grounds.
-Campus Information and Visitor Services will enforce the posting policy in Edgewater Hall, the James M. Baker University Center, and the outdoor kiosks.
-Student Life will enforce the posting policy in the Student Activities Center.
-For other academic and administrative facilities, please notify the appropriate administrative unit of any infraction.
-Any administrative member of the campus community may remove posters, signs or flyers placed in unauthorized locations.
-Non-University postings may also be removed.
+Non-University violators will be reported to the Department of Public Safety.
+The Department of Campus Life will enforce the University Posting and Announcement Policy and notify the appropriate administrative unit of any infraction.

-Posting privileges for approved activities, events, programs, meetings, and announcements on campus are limited to recognized student organizations, athletics, academic and administrative units.
-Non-University persons, businesses, vendors, or non-profit organizations are strictly prohibited from posting advertisements, event announcements or services on campus.
+Posting privileges for approved events and meetings on campus are limited to recognized student organizations, Athletics, academic and administrative units.
+Non-University persons, businesses, vendors or non-profit organizations are strictly prohibited from posting advertisements, event announcements and services on campus.